WKSM: History

 The station signed on the air on May 28, 1965.
 It was the FM simulcast of WFTW 1260 AM.
 WFTW-FM was originally on 99.3 MHz, broadcasting at 3,000 watts, a fraction of its current output.
 Both stations were owned by Vacationland Broadcasting.
 Because WFTW 1260 was a daytimer, WFTW-FM continued the AM station's programming after sunset.

 FM 99.3 was a Class A frequency, limited at the time to only local coverage.
 So management decided to move WFTW-FM's dial position.
 The Federal Communications Commission (FCC) permitted it to move slightly up the dial to 99.5 MHz and get a boost in power.
 The signal now covers a significant part of the larger and more lucrative Pensacola radio market.

 In the late 1960s, WFTW-FM stopped simulcasting 1260 WFTW.
 It began broadcasting a beautiful music format.
 The station featured quarter-hour sweeps of mostly instrumental cover versions of popular songs, as well as Broadway and Hollywood show tunes.
-The station would later flip to an adult contemporary format, and then later Top 40/CHR in October 1985.
+The station would later flip to an adult contemporary format, and then later Top 40/CHR in May 1985.
 It was one out of two CHR stations in the Fort Walton Beach and Destin areas, with the other being WNUE.
-The station's call letters were changed to WKSM in April 1988, retaining its CHR format.
+The station's call letters were changed to WKSM in April 1988, retaining its CHR format under the branding "99 KISS-FM".
 The format lasted until mid-November 1991, and the station switched to its current album rock format.
 This left WNUE the only Top-40 station in Fort Walton Beach until it became a sports radio format in 1992.

 In 1993, WKSM and WFTW were sold for $1 million to Holiday Broadcasting.
 In 2003, Cumulus Media acquired the two stations.